 It’s widely understood that product led growth is a go-to-market strategy that is fueled by user interaction with the product and is designed to drive rapid expansion as a company scales.
 But there are really two lenses you need to consider when looking at PLG for your company.

 The Customer Lens

 Each customer has many different interactions with a software company.
-They interact with the product, the marketing, the sales team and customer success.
+They interact with the product, marketing, sales and customer success teams.
 There may also be financial and professional services interactions, depending on the type of customer and the company’s offerings.
 The key question to ask in the context of all these points of contact is how often can you set it up so that the interactions take place within the product in an experience that provides the customer with a quick response, an easy way to interact and the ability to take action.

 The Company Lens